stevendelro/frontend-masters-intermediate-react/README.md

 ###### Make your tests fail

   * Holt recommends that along with getting your tests to pass, you also want to be able to make them fail.
-This extra step of modifying your code to make your assertions fail *on purpose* will give you reassurance that the tests you are running are passing as you intended.
+  * This extra step of modifying your code to make your assertions fail *on purpose* will give you reassurance that the tests you are running are passing as you intended.
   * Jest is intelligent enough to always run the last test to fail, first.
 This means that Jest will run your tests out of order in order to reach a "fail" as fast as possible.
 To have that capability availably—out of the box—is pretty impressive.

 ###### Istanbul & code coverage

   * Jest also incorporates another library within it called "istanbul" which checks for test code coverage throughout your project.
 We set up a npm script with the `--coverage` flag and run it.
-Our console displays a nicely color formatted chart that shows how much of our project's code is covered by tests.
+  * Our console then displays a nicely color formatted chart that shows how much of our project's code is covered by tests.
 This is pretty cool.
   * Even cooler, when we run the coverage command, istanbul creates a **coverage** directory in your project.
 Within it, there's a directory named **lcov-report** and within that there's an **index.html** file.
   * When you open that **index.html** file in your browser, it will take you to a generated report of the test code coverage for your project—complete with highlighted sections of your code to show you exactly what you need to write tests for.